Shade Garden Plants

 For Bees

 Which are the best plants for bees in a shade garden?
-What can you grow for bees in such challenging conditions?
+What can you grow for bees and pollinators in such challenging conditions?

-I have a number of shady spots in my garden, some of which are also quite dry.
+Many gardens have a few shady patches here and there, and the same is true of my garden, some of which are also quite dry.

 Planting flowers in shade gardens - nature has the answers - of course!